PGY2 Health System Pharmacy Administration Residency

 Our PGY2 Health-System Pharmacy Administration & Leadership Residency Program welcomed its first resident in 2015 and received full accreditation with the American Society of Health-System Pharmacists (ASHP) in 2017.

 The PGY2 HSPAL residency program director is Phoebe Li, PharmD, Assistant Director of Pharmacy.
 Kelsey Kaku, PharmD, MBA is the Pharmacy Purchasing Supervisor and serves as the residency program director-in-training.
-The residency program coordinator is Crystal Diep, PharmD, BCACP, MS.
+The interim residency program coordinator is Michelle Ito, PharmD, BCACP.

 For 2022-23, the program is recruiting one PGY2 Health-System Pharmacy Administration & Leadership (HSPAL) resident.